raspberrypilearning/storytime/en/step_2.md

 --- /task ---

-The purpose of the story time program is to generate a story, and print it to the screen so that someone can read it.
+The purpose of the story time program is to generate a story, and print it to the screen so that you can read it.
 A good way to start, therefore, is understanding how to use the Python `print` function.

 --- task ---
 In your `storytime.py` file, type the following on a new line: